How to Save on Homeowners Insurance: 6 Tips to Consider

 So whether this option is right for you will depend on your financial situation.
 For example, do you have enough in your emergency fund to help cover your deductible payments or any other unexpected expenses that might crop up?

-Doing some comparison shopping could help you find more competitive rates out there.
-When comparing prices, however, just make sure you’re also comparing the coverages and coverage amounts as well.
+Doing comparison shopping could help you find more competitive rates out there.
+When comparing prices, however, make sure you’re also comparing the coverages and coverage amounts as well.
 Sometimes a more affordable rate may not provide the right level of coverage you need to protect your home.

-And don’t forget to weigh in other factors such as customer service, claim response time and the reputation of the insurance company.
+And don’t forget to weigh in other factors such as customer service, claim response time, and the reputation of the insurance company.

 If you’re satisfied with your current insurance company, another possible way to save on premiums is to bundle multiple insurance policies (e.g., home, auto, boat, etc.) with the same provider.
 Some insurance companies offer multi-line policy discounts.
 Also, if you’ve been a long-time customer, don’t be shy to ask about a loyalty discount.

-6. Maintain good credit history
+6. Maintain good credit

 Certain states allow insurance companies to use a credit-based insurance score to help them set policy premiums and renewal rates.